Huntaylor/Huntaylor/README.md

 ### About Me

 Hello!
 I'm Taylor, a Flutter Engineer based in the USA.
 I'm enthusiastic about creating innovative mobile applications and exploring the endless possibilities that Flutter offers.
-My goal is to craft reliable and user-friendly cross-platform applications that bring value to people's lives.
+I really enjoy using Flutter's game engine, Flame, by creating new games from my imagination.
+I also enjoy testing Flames capabilities by recreating older games I played years ago.

 ### Current Projects